ProcessPA/jekyll-site/quick-start-guide/document-management.md

     <img class="img-fluid" src="/content/pages/help/clip_image008-3.jpg" />
  Once Once you click the “VIEW” action button, a dialog will appear that shows the details of the motion you selected.
     <img class="img-fluid" src="/content/pages/help/clip_image010-2.jpg" />
-  5. The attachments section is the default storage folder of all files associated with recorded meetings.
+  5. The Attachments section is the default storage folder of all files associated with recorded meetings.
 The link of the meetings that the files are related to is available to quickly jump to the meeting minutes.
     <img class="img-fluid" src="/content/pages/help/clip_image012-2.jpg" />
   6. You may add a new folder to the section by clicking the “ADD FOLDER” action button at the top left portion of the page.
 You may change the name of the folder once the new folder appears at the left portion of the page.
     <img class="img-fluid" src="/content/pages/help/clip_image014-1.jpg" />